AchuabioPALO/AI_Chip_Trading_Signals/dictionary.md

 **Confidence Interval** - A range of values that likely contains the true answer.
 "We're 95% confident the win rate is between 60-70%."

 **Anomaly Detection** - Using AI to spot unusual patterns that might indicate trading opportunities or market stress.

+### **Notification & Alert Systems**

+**Webhook** - A way for one application to send real-time data to another application when something happens.
+Like a doorbell that automatically rings when someone arrives.

+**Discord Bot** - An automated program that can send messages and embeds to Discord channels.
+Think of it as a helpful robot assistant that reports trading updates.

+**Rate Limiting** - Controlling how many messages can be sent in a certain time period to prevent spam.
+Like a speed limit for notifications.

+**Rich Embeds** - Formatted messages with colors, fields, and graphics instead of plain text.
+Makes notifications look professional and easy to read.

+**Error Alert** - Automatic notification sent when something goes wrong with the trading system.
+Like a smoke alarm for your trading bot.

+**Daily Summary** - End-of-day report showing trading performance, signals generated, and portfolio status.
+Your trading report card.

+**Message Queue** - A waiting line for notifications to prevent overwhelming the system.
+Like a ticket system at the DMV but for alerts.

+**Configuration Management** - Storing user preferences and settings in files that can be easily changed.
+Like having a settings menu for your notifications.

 ---